ahilbers/bootstrap_uncertainty_quantification/README.md

 - `models/`: power system model generating files, for `Calliope` (see acknowledgements).
 - `data/`: demand and weather time series data
+- `test_benchmarks`: some benchmarks to see if install worked correctly -- used by `tests.py`

 ### Code